Stochastic portfolio theory with price impact: The financial market

-We now work towards developing self-financing wealth dynamics for the wealth process $W^Q(t) = Q(t)^\top P(t)$.
-Unlike the frictionless setting, there is ambiguity regarding what dynamics a self-financing wealth equation should satisfy as the orders themselves influence the execution price.
-To derive the wealth equation we follow an approximation approach by first analyzing absolutely continuous trading strategies and then continuously extending the wealth equation to general semimartingale trading strategies.\footnote{This approach is, by now, standard in the literature (see \cite{ackermann2021cadlag,hey.al.23,brokmann2024efficient}).} Indeed, a strategy of the type $dQ_t = \dot Q_tdt$ for some trading rate $\dot Q_t$ has unambiguous wealth dynamics
+Unlike in the frictionless setting, there is ambiguity regarding what dynamics a self-financing wealth equation should satisfy as the orders themselves influence the execution price.
+To derive the wealth equation we follow an approximation approach by first considering absolutely continuous trading strategies and then extending the wealth equation to general continuous semimartingale trading strategies.\footnote{This approach is, by now, standard in the literature (see \cite{ackermann2021cadlag,hey.al.23,brokmann2024efficient}).} Indeed, a strategy of the type $dQ(t) = \dot{Q}(t)dt$ for some trading rate $\dot Q(t)$ has unambiguous self-financing wealth dynamics

 where in the last equality we integrated by parts.
 This relationship for absolutely continuous trading strategies can be derived by taking a continuous-time limit from a discrete-time trading model.
-For the reader's benefit a self-contained derivation is contained in Appendix~\ref{app:wealth_proofs}.
-Using the definition of $I_i$ and the dynamics of $Q_i$ we obtain
+For the reader's benefit, a self-contained derivation can be found in Appendix~\ref{app:wealth_proofs}.
+Using the definition of $I_i$ and the dynamics of $Q_i$, given by equations \eqref{eqn:impact} and \eqref{eqn:dQ} respectively, we obtain